Climate and Average Weather Year Round in Taipei Taiwan

 The average hourly wind speed in Taipei experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 6.5 months, from September 8 to March 26, with average wind speeds of more than 10.8 miles per hour.
-The windiest day of the year is December 4, with an average hourly wind speed of 14.6 miles per hour.
+The windiest month of the year in Taipei is November, with an average hourly wind speed of 14.3 miles per hour.

 The calmer time of year lasts for 5.4 months, from March 26 to September 8.
-The calmest day of the year is June 22, with an average hourly wind speed of 7.0 miles per hour.
+The calmest month of the year in Taipei is June, with an average hourly wind speed of 7.5 miles per hour.

 The predominant average hourly wind direction in Taipei varies throughout the year.

 The wind is most often from the east for 3.6 months, from February 20 to June 9 and for 4.9 months, from August 2 to December 31, with a peak percentage of 66% on October 24.
 The wind is most often from the south for 1.8 months, from June 9 to August 2, with a peak percentage of 50% on July 5.
 The wind is most often from the north for 1.7 months, from December 31 to February 20, with a peak percentage of 47% on January 1.